havemaps/hmwt-documentation/README.md

   ![Image is a screenshot the git repository with the qgis2web export folder](images/exportLocation.png "Exported qgis2web file")

-2. Rename the qgis2web file something more simple such as **webapp**.
+2. Rename the qgis2web folder to **webapp**.
+This rename will be important at a later step.

 3. Open the folder, which is now named webapp in this tutorial, and double click the **index.html** file.
 The map will open in the default web browser.
 If for some reason the map is not appearing, right click the file and select choose with to open it with another web browser (e.g., Firefox instead of Chrome).